wxhcw/ecommerce_frontend/README.md

 Contributing & license
 - Contributions are welcome — consider opening an issue to discuss larger changes first.
 - This project does not include an explicit license file; treat it as a learning/example project.

----

-If you want, I can also:
-1) Verify or add `dev`/`build` scripts in `package.json` if they are missing.
-2) Add screenshots or a short demo GIF to this README.
-3) Provide an English-to-Chinese translation or add more detailed component docs.

-Tell me which next step you prefer.